The strong field gravitational lensing in the Schwarzschild black hole pierced by a cosmic string: Abstract

 \section{Abstract}

 In this work the gravitational lensing in the strong field limit around the Schwarzschild black hole pierced by a cosmic string is studied.
-We find the angular position and magnification of the relativistic images depending on the tension of cosmic string.
-It is interesting that the angular separation $s$ increases and the relative magnification $r$ decreases when the tension of string is greater.
-It is also interesting that the deflection angle is greater when the tension of cosmic string is stronger.
+We find that the deflection angle and the time delay of the relativistic images depend on the tension of cosmic string.
+It is interesting that the deflection angle is greater when the tension of cosmic string is stronger.
+The time delay between two images is more obvious in the case of weaker tension.